 Targeted small-molecule therapies hold great promise for the battle against cancer.
 These selective inhibitors can block the growth and spread of cancer by interfering with specific molecules involved in tumor progression.
 Ludwig has created a small-molecule discovery group to provide researchers around the world with new tools to help move basic scientific findings from the lab to a clinical setting.

-Based at the San Diego Branch of the Ludwig Institute, biochemist Andy Shiau (program director) and chemist Tim Gahman (director of medicinal chemistry) have built a highly experienced, early stage development drug-hunting team.
+Based at the San Diego Branch of the Ludwig Institute, biochemist Andy Shiau (program director) has built a highly experienced, early stage development drug-hunting team.

 The group collaborates with Ludwig scientists using sophisticated computer modeling and high-throughput screening to quickly test large collections of compounds on cells or proteins.
 These approaches help determine which molecules control the activity of a specific protein that tells cancer cells to grow and multiply out of control.
 The researchers are looking to selectively slow or block these types of biochemical signals and cause cancer cells, but not normal ones, to die.